tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Trying to make something work.

-Then in 2022, I tried to get back into academia again.
+In 2022, I tried to return to academia.

 This time in Korea.

-Maybe part of me wanted it to mean that the academic door had not fully closed.
+Maybe part of me wanted the academic door to remain open.

 Maybe I wanted the story to become neat again.

-Med school did not work.
+Medical school did not work.

 Singapore worked enough.